-The following Categories and Styles have been agreed upon for the 2017 competition.
+The following Categories and Styles have been agreed upon for the 2019 competition.
+The only significant change from 2017 is the addition of the style 12.1 NEIPA.

 Entrants to the Australian Amateur Brewing Championship must first qualify by placing 1st , 2nd or 3rd at an endorsed State Championship.
 Brewers are then entitled to enter a beer in that Category in the AABC.
 See www.aabc.org.au